 Legislation Without Representation

-Leading up to the American Revolution, the colonists objected to British rule because it didn’t provide them with adequate representation in England, where the laws were formulated.
+Leading up to the American Revolution, the colonists objected to British rule because it didn’t provide them with much representation in England, where the laws were formulated.
 For most of the 17th century, the British didn’t have any regulations in place for the colonies.
 They viewed the colonies as an investment.
 They had sent people across the ocean, and it was up to those colonists to either succeed or fail, mostly on their own.
 The problem came when England began passing new rules and taxes that were intended to obtain money from the colonies.

 This method of governing the colonies by leaving them alone was called salutary neglect.
-The phrase salutary neglect came from a speech given by Edmund Burke at the British House of Commons on March 22, 1775.
+The phrase came from a speech given by Edmund Burke at the British House of Commons on March 22, 1775.
 But the period of salutary neglect ended in 1651 with the Navigation Act.
 England was coming out of an expensive war with France and needed money.
 The Navigation Act required all goods transported from the American colonies be carried on English ships.
 It was an attempt to keep Americans from trading with other countries.